Thyroid gland ultrasounds produce images that can help diagnose conditions such as cancer, goiters, and Grave’s disease.

 This article discusses what ultrasounds are, what the thyroid gland does, and some of the conditions that doctors can detect using thyroid ultrasounds.
 It also outlines a typical thyroid ultrasound procedure and its limitations.
 Finally, it answers some common questions about thyroid ultrasounds.

 An ultrasound is a kind of medical imaging technique that doctors may also call ultrasonography.
 This technology uses very high frequency sound waves to create images of the inside of a person’s body.
-In some cases, this can allow doctors to make a diagnosis without the need for more invasive techniques, such as biopsies.
+In some cases, this can allow doctors to

 Doctors use ultrasound scans to detect problems with the thyroid gland.
 These scans are a